io-nazar/web2py_accounting/README.md

 * The author publishes this code purely for educational / exercise purposes
 * Author allows viewing and reviewing his code
-* Author forbids any commercial/private use of his code.(write your own solution)
+* Author forbids any commercial/private use of his code (write your own solution)

 # Simple Accounting
-* With the help of this accounting application user has possibility to manage his budget.
+* With the help of this accounting application user has possibility to manage his budget / finances.

 # Educational goal: